gabriele-h/almapipo/README.md

 ## Install All From `requirements.txt`

 The requirements are actually defined within `setup.py` and `requirements.txt` has just one entry referring to that.
+Installing alma_rest via pip will install the requirements as defined in `setup.py` automatically.

+**The following is only necessary if you got the code directly via Github:**

 ```bash
 pip install -r requirements.txt